 Aim

 Understanding how ecological and evolutionary processes together determine biodiversity patterns remains a central goal in biology.
+Guided by ecological theory, we use data from multiple arthropod lineages endemic to the Hawaiian archipelago to explore the interplay between ecological (population dynamics, dispersal, trophic interactions) and evolutionary (genetic structuring, adaptation, speciation, extinction) processes.
 With this framework, our goal is to show how communities develop over ecological-evolutionary time, and the dynamic feedbacks involved in their assembly.

 Location